nimanzik/pytorch-mdn/README.md

 ## Overview

-A Mixture Density Network (MDN) is neural network that predicts the parameters of a mixture of distributions rather than a single point estimate.
+A Mixture Density Network (MDN) is a neural network that predicts the parameters of a mixture of distributions rather than a single point estimate.
 This makes MDN particularly useful for regression problems where:

-- The relationship between inputs and outputs is one-to-many (inverse problems),
+- The relationship between inputs and outputs is one-to-many (inverse problems).
-- The target distribution is multimodal or highly uncertain.
+- The target distribution is multi-modal or highly uncertain.

-This implementation uses Gaussian mixture models where each component shares the same standard deviation across output dimensions (spherical Gaussians).
+This implementation uses Gaussian mixture models where each component shares the same standard deviation across output dimensions (isotropic Gaussians).

 ## Features

 - **Multiple inference modes**:
   - `weighted_mean`: Expected value E[Y|X] computed as weighted average of component means.
-  - `argmax_mean`: Mean of the most probable component (fast approximation).
+  - `argmax_mean`: Mean of the most probable component (it's a fast approximation).
   - `sample_[mean|median]`: Mean/median of samples drawn from the mixture distribution.
 - **PyTorch Lightning integration**: Built-in training module for easy training and validation.
 - **Pydantic-based configuration**: Type-safe model and training setup.
-- **C-Mixup support**: Data augmentation that improves generalization on regression tasks.
+- **C-Mixup support**: Data augmentation that improves generalisation on regression tasks.

 ## Installation